hapify/hapify/docs/templating/hapify/syntax.md

 ### Error

 Do not write this: `#!hapify <<= JSON.stringify(model) >>`.
 The `model` object has recursive properties.
-Therefore this command will enter an infinite loop.
+Therefore this command will lead to an infinite loop.

 ## Comments